Heritage Institute-Manassas serves 327 students

 At least 2 but less than 4 years

-The student population of Heritage Institute-Manassas has declined by 11% over five years.
+The student population of Heritage Institute-Manassas has stayed relatively flat over five years.

 The student:teacher ratio of 18:1 has stayed the same over five years.

-The Heritage Institute-Manassas diversity score of 0.00 is less than the state average of 0.67.
-The school's diversity has declined by 100% over five years.
+The Heritage Institute-Manassas diversity score of 1.00 is more than the state average of 0.66.
+The school's diversity has stayed relatively flat over five years.

 Student : Teacher Ratio